DeviBalasubramaniam/Explorer-Excel-macro/README.md

 # Excel VBA Macro for Explorer Report validation

+# Pre - Requisites:

+The file which is uploaded to create the project
+Excel report exported from the project’s advanced modelling page.

 ## Procedure to use the macro

 1. Open the given Macro-enabled workbook 'Report_Validation'.

 2. By default, it will open with the sheet 'Report validation’ If not go to that sheet.

 3. Now you can see the list of available tests in the Table.
-Brief explanation about table.
+Below is the quick explanation about the table.

    S. No  - Test Case number